Freelance journalist and photographer operating in Madagascar and East Africa.

 I work with people in forgotten places, to raise their voices to a global attention.

-I believe that in giving a face to the beauty and brutality of life lived on front lines, we share in the stories and respond with wonder and compassion instead of ignorance.
+I believe that in giving a face to the beauty and brutality of life lived on front lines, we share in the stories and respond in compassion and awe instead of ignorance.

 I grew up and studied in London, completed an MA at the University of Edinburgh then enrolled in a year of fine art at City & Guilds.